How to Utilize the Pomodoro Technique for Efficiency and Productivity

 However, for longer days where you’ll be studying dense subject material or practicing problems for most of the day, I suggest you take the breaks, as this sustains your stamina and prevents burnout.

-When I do NOT use Pomodoro: I often stop the Pomodoro timer and continue my work without breaks specifically when I’m reviewing lectures.
-I generally review one lecture, take a brief break, and move on to the next.
+I stopped using a Pomodoro timer whenever I was reviewing lectures, as they naturally had built-in places for breaks in between lectures.
+Generally, you can review one lecture, take a brief break, and move on to the next.
 These breaks are more natural than the timed breaks of Pomodoro.

-I’ve also found that I work better with prolonged periods of concentration when conducting research, data analysis, or writing.
+I’ve also found Pomodoro less helpful for prolonged periods of concentration when conducting research, data analysis, or longform writing.

 Pomodoro is a template to help you increase your productivity, but for some tasks, it may be better to alter the timing intervals.